Loader gif

 The bottom line

-No matter what you donate, take photographs of the donation to support your value claim and save any donation receipts for at least three years.
+No matter what you donate, take photographs of the donation to support your value claim and any donation receipts for at least three years.
 An easy way to keep track of these receipts is to snap a photo and store it in a folder on your phone or computer.
 At tax time, make sure to have the folder handy while filing your federal income tax return.
 TaxAct will take it from there!

 This article is for informational purposes only and not legal or financial advice.